nishathussain/peads_ophtha_method/README.md

 ## Visual and surgical outcome of manual capsulorhexis versus 25 gauge vitrectorhexis in pediatric cataract surgery with IOL implantation.
+<br></br>

-This method compares two method of creating ACCC, PCCC and their compares how which is having better centration w.r.t that of IOL.
+While performing cataract surgeries on children both PCCC and ACCC are created (No ACCC for adult).
+This method compares two method of creating ACCC, PCCC and compares which method is  having better centration w.r.t that of IOL.

 ![PCCC, ACCC and OIL center](images/comparison.png)